osevoso/VBACodeHelper/README.md

 Download
 --------

-Archived binaries for 32- and 64-bites host applications are available at the [Releases][1] page.
+Archived binaries for 64- and 32-bit host apps are available at the [Releases][1] page.

->Note that for 64 and 32-bits host applications must use relevant DLL of bits.
+>Note that for 64- and 32-bit apps, you must use a corresponding bit DLL.

 Install
 --------

->**Look out!** Before install, be shure what hotkeys of your background services and OS shell is not same with the add-in hotkeys to avoid undesirable surprises.
+>Before install, be shure what hotkeys of your background services, OS shell and other add-ins is not same with the add-in hotkeys.

-1. Unpack DLL into preffered folder (*C:\Addons\VBACH*, for example)
+1. Unpack DLL into local drive folder (*C:\Addons\VBACH*, for example)

 2. Run with administrator credits at Windows command line:

-    For 64-bits host applications on 64-bits OS and for 32-bits host applications on 32-bits OS
+    For 64-bit host apps on 64-bit OS and for 32-bit host apps on 32-bit OS

         C:\Windows\regsvr32.exe C:\Addons\VBACH\VBACodeHelper.dll

-    For 32-bits host applications on 64-bits OS
+    For 32-bit host apps on 64-bit OS

         C:\Windows\SysWOW64\regsvr32.exe C:\Addons\VBACH\VBACodeHelper.dll